theukedge/shortcodes-to-show-or-hide-content/readme.txt

 Please [contact me](http://www.theukedge.com/contact/ "Contact The UK Edge") if you have any problems with this plugin.

 == Changelog ==

+= 2.1 =
+* Revised code to allow for onday and offday being the same.
+Same for ondate and offdate.
+* Changed attributes for `[time-restrict]` shortcode to be more in line with the rest of the plugin.
+Now using 'on' and 'off' instead of 'show' and 'hide', though the show and hide attributes will continue to work.

 = 2.0 =
 * New combined `[time-restrict]` shortcode allows for hide and show times for the same piece of content